kiwidude68/calibre_plugins/baen/README.md

 ## Overview

-This plugin is for scraping book metadata from [www.baen.com](https://www.baen.com).
+This plugin is for scraping book metadata from [baen.com](https://www.baen.com).
 This is a direct replacement for the Webscription plugin which is now deprecated and should be uninstalled.

-Books that you previously linked with the "Webscription:" identifier will continue to work with this plugin, however any new metadata downloads will use a "Baen:" identifier instead.
+Books that you previously linked with the `Webscription:` identifier will continue to work with this plugin, however any new metadata downloads will use a `Baen:` identifier instead.

-## Main Features

-- Can retrieve title, author, comments, publisher, publication date, rating and covers
-- Also retrieves a Baen id, which can be used to directly jump to the page for a specific book from the book details pane.
+For more information, see the [Wiki](https://github.com/kiwidude68/calibre_plugins/wiki/Baen)

 ## Development / Contributions